Ayahuasca: Potential Medicine Or a New Addictive Substance

 Ayahuasca is a brew that produces mind-altering effects on drug users and has a long history of use.
 They prepare it from the vine Banisteriopsis caapi.
 It may also contain other plant extracts.
 In most cases, they add the leaves of Psychotria Viridis.
 That way, they get a more intense effect.
 It has widespread use in traditional shamanic practices.
 They call these Ayahuasca ceremonies.

-How Ayahuasca Affects Your Brain?
+How Ayahuasca Affects The Brain?

 There are two ways Ayahuasca causes changes in the consciousness.
 First, the chemicals in Banisteriopsis caapi themselves have some of the mind-altering properties.
 Next, the leaves of Psychotria Viridis contain a potent chemical, Dimethyltryptamine (DMT).